Monotonic Reference-Free Refinement for Autoformalization: Monotonic Test-Time Optimization for Full-Theorem Autoformalization

 (i) \textbf{Asymptotic stability}: After asymptotic calibration of weights and LLM judgments, for every $x$, each $\widehat{\pi}_i(x)$ is a deterministic value almost surely;

 (ii) \textbf{Measurable uncertainty}: There exists a \textit{one-sided lower confidence bound} for the true $\pi_i(x)$ at uncertainty level $\delta_i\in(0,1)$, given by:

-where the margin term $m_i(\delta_i)\ge0$ absorbs calibration error, inter-judge correlation, and distributional drift. \end{assumption}
+where the margin term $m_i(\delta_i)>0$ absorbs calibration error, inter-judge correlation, and distributional drift. \end{assumption}

 Assumption~\ref{asm:judges} formalizes the reliability of LLM judges.
 Specifically, (i) asserts that their judgments are stable across comparisons, and (ii) limits the likelihood that low-quality formalizations are mistakenly evaluated favorably along soft dimensions, with such errors occurring with probability at most $\delta_i$.
+We provide a naive uncertainty estimation for LLM judges using Eq.~\ref{eq:lcb_i} in Appendix~\ref{app:unc}.

 \begin{theorem}[Lower Confidence Bound of $J_\OA$] Assuming that the evaluations of LP, MC and FQ are independent, there exists a lower confidence bound for the masked composite objective $J_\OA(x)$ given by: